 Next find a good starting point in your sample.
 Try to select a non-crossing point (where the waveform crosses the central line), as this will naturally add more of a transient to the beginning of the sound, which is ideal for a kick sound.

-It still isn't sounding much like a kick though.
-To get a closer match we need to increase the pitch envelope on the sample (in this case by about 24 semi-tones, and adjust the envelope decay until we're happy with the sound.
+It still isn't sounding much like a kick drum though.
+To get a closer match we need to increase the pitch envelope on the sample (in this case by about 24 semi-tones and adjust the envelope decay until we're happy with the sound.

-Getting closer !
-Next we want to split the kick into it's lows, mids, and higher frequencies so we can process them individually.
-In Ableton this can be done by dragging in an Audio Effect Rack, and creating three separate channels.
+Let's split the kick into its lows, middle, and higher frequencies so we can process them individually.
+In Ableton this can be done by dragging in an Audio Effect Rack and creating three separate channels.
 Rename each channel to Low, Mid, and High, before adding a Multiband Dynamics unit to each one, and soloing the corresponding band in each channel.

-And there we have it, a fairly decent sounding kick from a guinea pig sample!
+And there we have it, a decent sounding kick from a guinea pig sample!

 I hope you enjoyed this quick tutorial on sound design basics.
 If you're interested in making your own drums, then you also might be interested in the following article: